junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean sighs with a small chuckle.
 "It's a joke, never mind.
 What now?"

-Cas walks over to the threshold of the sheltered cave formed by the natural rocks and some extra tree trunks barring as door, looking at the open air and sky of the Purgatory at Dean's side.
+Cas walks over to the threshold of the sheltered cave formed by the natural rocks and some extra tree trunks barring as door, looking at the open air and sky of Purgatory at Dean's side.
 It looks exactly the same no matter how many times they watch.

 "Now we leave this place and go back Earth."
 Cas says.